A Live View of the solar system and planetary positions today

-The zodiac in the app always shows which sign of the zodiac the Sun is in.
+The zodiac in the desktop version always shows which sign of the zodiac the Sun is in.
 However it may not be correctly showing which sign each planet is in.
 "How can that be?" you may ask.
-The reason is that the app has a slider control which changes the orbits of the planets from a diagrammatical view (i.e. all the planets in nice neat, equally separated, circular orbits) to a real view (i.e. all the planets in elliptical orbits with all the inner planets squashed in next to the sun and the outer planets being widely spaced).
+The reason is that the app has a slider control which changes the orbits of the planets from a diagrammatical view (i.e. all the planets in nice neat, equally separated, circular orbits) to a real view (i.e. all the planets in elliptical orbits with all the inner planets squashed in next to the Sun and the outer planets being widely spaced).
 Only when the orbit realism slider is in the real position (against the tick icon) are all the planets definitely shown in the correct sign of the zodiac.
-For info on the app controls, click here.
+For info on the desktop version controls, click here.

 Which Planets are in Retrograde?

 In Astrology, it is very important to know when the planets are in retrograde, and also when they stop and start to move forwards again (called the Stationary Direct) because it is believed that this motion can reverse and enhance the effect of the planet.
-For Astronomy, retrograde motions have no importance since they are simply the result of the motions of the planets relative to earth.
+For Astronomy, retrograde motions have no importance since they are simply the result of the motions of the planets relative to Earth.